Assess requests for faculty hiring in departments that demonstrate growing teaching demands

 Incorporated into regular processes

-Of all HUG hires since 2015, 9% came from cluster hiring.
-This practice has been especially successful when considering
+Of all HUG hires from 2015 until the University Goal Assessment in 2019, 9% came from cluster hiring.
+This practice was especially successful when considering candidates across multiple disciplines.

 Incorporated into regular processes